kclt/UK-Traffic-Accidents-Project/README.md

 ## Prediction Model

-We first removed non-contextual variables such as date, longitude, lantitude variables to create dataset suitable for model prediction.
+We first removed non-contextual variables such as date, longitude, latitude variables to create dataset suitable for model prediction.
 Then as seen with our EDA that most of our categorial variable are quite cardinal thus we perform SMOTE(Synthetic Minority Over Sampling Technique) transformation to the data set to attempt to decrease the bias created by skewed dataset.

 Then using 90% of the data as training and 10% as testing we train (10 folds cross validation and parameters tuning with grid search) various model with training dataset.
 The following table summarize the various algorithm and its accuracy score with the testing data.